Happy Days in First Grade

 Focus on the relationships on day one and continue to do so.
 Celebrate their birthday, progress, accomplishments, and them individually every day with the lessons that you teach and the books and characters that you introduce them too.

-Let be heard and seen and be valued.
-This is the secret to a well managed classroom, even if you have to do so from afar, temporarily.
+Let your students be heard, seen, and valued.
+This is the secret to a well managed classroom.

 For more teaching resources, check out the products below!